Tureckiy-zart/TUI/docs/reports/audit/RADIO_BASELINE_REPORT.md

    - No vocabulary violations (no `final`/`optimal`/`canonical` before STEP 11)
    - Appropriate terminology used in each step

+7. ✅ **Locked Component Compliance**
+   - Exception declared in STEP 8 (if changes required)
+   - Exception scope respected in STEP 9
+   - All changes within exception scope

 ---

 ### STEP 0 Completion